MAJOR FOUNDRIES (METAL, DIGITAL, & OTHER)

 Farther back, ATF is virtually synonymous with hand-set type in America in the twentieth century.
 Linotype and Monotype, by about 1900, were taking over the market for the typesetting of long passages of text.
 (Monotype was favored for books, Linotype for newspapers and magazines.)
 This, along with other factors, drove the foundries producing hand-set type to consolidation, and the result was ATF.
 Display and advertising typography became the main use of hand-set type in the twentieth century, until the advent of phototypesetting in the 1960s.

 Ludlow was the maker of a typecasting system widely used for display type.
-They were a notable source of typeface designs.
+They were a notable source of fine typeface designs, employing Robert Hunter Middleton as designer.
+(Approximate timespan: early 1930s to 1960s.)

 NOTE: different foundries often had different “cuts” of the same face.